I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 A screwdriver is a must-have painter’s tool.
 There will be light switch covers to remove and other random things that you may need a screwdriver for.
 It’s a tool that everyone should have in their home, regardless of if you are painting or not.

-Screwdrivers come in different sizes so a 5 in 1 multi-bit screwdriver is ideal for homeowners that are trying to create a paint tool kit without spending a ton of money.
+Screwdrivers come in different sizes, so a 5 in 1 multi-bit screwdriver is ideal for homeowners who want to create a paint tool kit without spending a ton of money.

 WIRE BRUSH